 The following sections describe how to start your PC in safe mode.

 Then, check whether the Task Manager works.
 If it does well, the problem might be caused by your security software like antivirus.
 You can uninstall your security software.
-Refer to how to install program and app in Windows 10 to learn more.
+Refer to how to uninstall program and app in Windows 10 to learn more.
 After that reboot your PC and check.